5 Simple Steps to Clean Out the Medicine Cabinet

 5. Properly store the non-expired medications

-A final but important step is to make sure your older adult’s medicines are stored properly.
+A final, but essential, step is to ensure your older adult’s medicines are correctly stored.

-Be sure to store regularly used medications and supplements separately from those that are only used once in a while (like cold medicine, etc.).
-One way is to keep them in two separate and clearly-labeled containers.
+Be sure to store regularly used medications and supplements separately from those used only occasionally (like cold medicine).
+One way is to keep them in two separate and clearly labeled containers.

-Heat, light, and humidity can impact the quality of medications and cause decreased effectiveness.
+Heat, light, and humidity can affect the quality of medications and reduce their effectiveness.

 The traditional bathroom medicine cabinet ISN’T a good place because of the exposure to heat and humidity.

-Similarly, near the stove or oven or in direct sunlight are also bad places to store medications.
+Similarly, near the stove, oven, or in direct sunlight are also bad places to store medications.

 Recommended for you: